linode/docs/docs/networking/vpn/install-openvpn-access-server-on-linux.md

 		ip addr

-{: .note}
->
+{{< note >}}
->After completing this process on any of the listed operating systems, you can utilize a website such as [WhatIsMyIp.com](https://www.whatismyip.com) to verify your VPN connectivity.
+After completing this process on any of the listed operating systems, you can utilize a website such as [WhatIsMyIp.com](https://www.whatismyip.com) to verify your VPN connectivity.
 You can also query from the command line with `curl ifconfig.me` If successful, these steps should return the IP address of your Linode rather than your local IP.
+{{< /note >}}